atlantistechnology/sdt/README.md

 recognize many commonplace constructs of the languages they respectively process.
-AST Explorer itself exposes a very nice [web-based front end](https://astexplorer.net/), but beyond the sample files of many source languages it provides tool often fails to parse valid source code.
+AST Explorer itself exposes a very nice [web-based front end](https://astexplorer.net/), but beyond the sample files of many source languages it provides, the tool often fails to parse valid source code.

 # Supported languages